This Page Was Written, Fact Checked & Legally Reviewed by The Orlow Firm

 - Nursing Home Reform Act: The federal Nursing Home Reform Act sets minimum standards of care for nursing-home residents.(42 U.S.C. § 1396r)

-- Mandatory Reporting Laws: In New York, staff must report suspected abuse under Pub.
-Health Law § 2803-d.
+- Mandatory Reporting Laws: In New York, nursing home staff and licensed healthcare professionals are required to report suspected abuse, neglect, or exploitation under Public Health Law § 2803-d.

 - Resident Rights Regulations: New York’s Residents’ Bill of Rights is codified at (Pub.
 Health Law § 2803-c)